CSNatLUTHER/Tier2-Week3-WeekendChallenge-CalculatorApp-StretchGoal/README.md

 - move calculate (equals) button to calculator layout [x]
 - target number buttons and make them populate the display in the #entryField <td>
     - populate first number and then capture in object at time of operation selection [x]
+        - clear #entryField when operation is selected [x]
+        - update 'LastAnswer' with first number and operation
     - populate second number and then capture in object at time of calculation [x]